You Get Me (film): Casting

 Bella Thorne and Halston Sage were cast as female leads Holly and Ali, respectively in March 2016.
 Taylor John Smith was cast as male lead Tyler in April 2016.
-Added to the cast at the same time were Nash Grier, Anna Akana, Garcelle Beauvais and Kathryn Morris.
+Added to the cast at the same time were Nash Grier, Anna Akana, Garcelle Beauvais, and Kathryn Morris.

 Filming

 Filming on You Get Me began in Los Angeles in April 2016 and wrapped in May 2016.
 Filming also took place on the beach in Santa Monica.

 Release

-The film had its world premiere at the Los Angeles Film Festival June 14–22, 2017.
+The film had its world premiere at the Los Angeles Film Festival on June 14–22, 2017.
 It was originally scheduled to be released on Netflix on June 16, but it was released on June 23, 2017.

 Reception

 Brian Costello of Common Sense Media calls the film "a mess from beginning to end".

-Eddie Strait of The Daily Dot says "this film is no fun", and further criticizes the film not only for lacking in originality but also dullness.
-Felix Vasquez Jr. of Cinema Crazed describes it as "an abysmal entry in to this ridiculous sub-genre" and that although the film aspires to be Fatal Attraction, "it barely registers as a Swimfan clone".
+Eddie Strait of The Daily Dot says "This film is no fun", and further criticizes the film not only for lacking in originality but also dullness.
+Felix Vasquez Jr. of Cinema Crazed describes it as "an abysmal entry into this ridiculous sub-genre" and that although the film aspires to be Fatal Attraction, "it barely registers as a Swimfan clone".